-Susan Kwiecien successfully defended her PhD in Exercise Physiology in 2020 from Northumbria University, Newcastle upon Tyne, England; her dissertation examined the effects of prolonged cooling using phase change material on exercise recovery and clinical inflammatory conditions.
+Susan Kwiecien received her PhD in Exercise Physiology in 2020 from Northumbria University, Newcastle upon Tyne, England; her dissertation examined the effects of prolonged the duration of cooling using phase change material in an attempt to accelerate recovery from exercise.
 Previously, she completed her MS in Exercise Science from Adelphi University, Long Island, NY and her Undergraduate Degree in Honours Human Kinetics at the University of Guelph, Ontario, Canada.

 Susan was a competitive figure skater in Ontario for 15 years and enjoys applying her practical skills to her research.